Triobo/tfw/README.md

 <a name="tfw.dynamicTableClass+reorderEnabled"></a>

 #### dynamicTableClass.reorderEnabled() ⇒ <code>boolean</code>
-Test if no filters are applied and table is sorted by column of type 'order'.
+Test if no filters are applied and table is sorted by column of type "order".

 **Kind**: instance method of <code>[dynamicTableClass](#tfw.dynamicTableClass)</code>
 **Returns**: <code>boolean</code> - True if reordering can be done, false otherwise.